Riccardo9190/local-weather-app/README.md

 # Local Weather App

-A local weather app built with React and Typescript consuming 'OpenWeather' API by Axios.
+A local weather app built with React and TypeScript consuming the 'OpenWeather' API using Axios.

 ### Technologies Used: